ccgomezn/vc/docs/md/docs/workshops/imaging.md

 }
 ```

-#### Comparison between average gray scale and NTSC formula
+#### Comparison between average gray scale and Luma formula

-We will use the following image that has a big difference in illuminance to compare the average grayscale method and NTSC.
+We will use the following image that has a big difference in illuminance to compare the average grayscale method and Luma.

 > :P5 sketch=/docs/sketches/gray_scale_comparison_base.js, width=539, height=360

-We have the two processed images, on the upper side we have the one processed using NTSC and on the other side the one using the average:
+We have the two processed images, on the upper side we have the one processed using Luma and on the other side the one using the average:

 > :P5 sketch=/docs/sketches/gray_scale_ntsc.js, width=539, height=720

-We can see that the average processing takes many bright spots as dark zones in the flame and that NTSC shows the difference of brightness in a more accurate way, showing why it is better to use NTSC against average processing.
+We can see that the average processing takes many bright spots as dark zones in the flame and that Luma shows the difference of brightness in a more accurate way, showing why it is better to use Luma against average processing.

+## Convolutional Filters

 > :ToCPrevNext